dirkbuslei/kmh-tasks/README.md

 Thank you for considering us as a future employer and the effort for taking this trial task in order to show us how you solve problems.

 ## The task
-Please provide the solution of your trial task in a seperate, publically available git repository.
+Please provide the solution of your trial task in a seperate, publically available git repository and send me the link.
+(For my email see `Contact` at the buttonm of this README)

 The task has 2 parts: